 The Steller sea lion (Eumetopias jubatus Schreber 1776) is the largest otariid and only member of the family that resides year-round and breeds in Canadian waters.
 Steller sea lions exhibit significant sexual dimorphism.
 Adult females average 2.1-2.4 meters in length and weigh 200-300 kg.
-Adult males are noticeably larger, attaining a length of 2.7-3.1 meters and weighing
+Adult males are noticeably larger, attaining a length of 2.7-3.1 meters and weighing 400-800 kg.

-400-800 kg.
 Pups are born in June and weigh 16-23 kg at birth.

 Steller sea lions have a polygamous mating system and congregate on traditional rookeries to breed.
 Animals tend to return to rookeries on which they were born.
 The rookeries currently in use in B.C. were all known to have existed when the first sea lion surveys were conducted in 1913.
 Males mature at 3-7 years of age, but only the dominant bulls, most aged 9-13 years, breed.
 They are the first to arrive on rookeries in May to stake out territories, which they will defend while fasting for the next 20-68 days.
 Females mature at 3-6 years of age.
-Pregnant cows arrive on rookeries throughout June, and give birth to a single pup within a few days. cannot swim at birth and are confined to rookery for the first month of life.
+Pregnant cows arrive on rookeries throughout June, and give birth to a single pup within a few days.
+Pups cannot swim at birth and are confined to rookery for the first month of life.
 Mothers remain with newborn pups for the first week and then make regular feeding trips lasting 1 day on average, alternated with a day on shore.

 During summer, non-breeding animals are found at year-round haulout sites.
-There are 21 such sites distributed along the B.C coast, primarily along the outer exposed coast.
+There are 23 such sites distributed off B.C., primarily along the outer exposed coast.
 In August, animals disperse from rookeries to feed, and begin to occupy numerous winter haulout sites, many of which are located in inside protected waters.
-Young animals remain with their mothers and are typically weaned sometime prior to their first birthday, although a few will continue to nurse into their 2nd or even 3rd year.
+Young animals maintain bonds with their mothers and continue to nurse into their 2nd or even 3rd year.